PaNOSC-ViNYL/ase/doc/ase/gui/tools.rst

-center		 centers system in its unit cell cov		 array of original covalent radii self		 expert mode window gui		 ag GUI object, this controls the entire ag session img		 ag images object, all physical data is stored here
+center		 centers system in its unit cell cov		 array of original covalent radii self		 expert mode window gui		 ase-gui GUI object, this controls the entire ase-gui session img		 ase-gui images object, all physical data is stored here
 ================ =====================================================

 To save data between commands, one has to assign variables to parent objects in the gui, e.g. via ``self.temp_var = R-img.P[0,:]``.
-DISCLAIMER: Doing so might risk the functionality of the entire ag session if you accidentally overwrite basic functionality of the gui or the image objects stored within.
+DISCLAIMER: Doing so might risk the functionality of the entire ase-gui session if you accidentally overwrite basic functionality of the gui or the image objects stored within.

 Finally, recurring selections of commands collected as scripts can be